-A preliminary credit evaluation will be conducted after a student is accepted to Clarke University.
-After a student has transferred the maximum number of credits, no additional credits will be accepted or exchanged for previously accepted courses.
+After a student has transferred the maximum number of credits, no additional credits will be accepted.
+However, exchanges may be made for previously accepted courses.

 A summary of credit hours transferred from each institution previously attended will be recorded on the student's Clarke University transcript.
 Grade points are recorded for any graduate coursework completed at any institution.